United States Army Ordnance Corps: From 1962 to 2008

-In 1962 the Ordnance Corps and the office of the Chief of Ordnance were disestablished.
+In 1962, the Ordnance Corps and the office of the Chief of Ordnance were disestablished as part of a massive reorganization of the Department of the Army.
+Following the recommendations of the Hoelscher Committee or Project 80, the Army aimed to streamline its logistical operations by separating personnel management from technical development.
 The Ordnance Branch (along with the Transportation and Quartermaster Branches) was placed under the supervision of the Army's Deputy Chief of Staff for Logistics.
-Army Materiel Command assumed responsibility for Ordnance's historical tasks of research and development; procurement, production, and storage; and technical intelligence.
+The Army Materiel Command (AMC) assumed responsibility for Ordnance's tasks of research and development; procurement, production, and storage; and technical intelligence.
 Combat Development Command assumed responsibility for developing the Army's organization and doctrine.
 The Ordnance Center and School trained personnel in ammunition handling, maintenance, and Explosive Ordnance Disposal and was under the direction of Continental Army Command (CONARC).

-The Ordnance Corps was reestablished on 28 October 1985.

-Post cold war
+During this period of disestablishment, the Ordnance branch faced major operational tests in the Vietnam War.
+Ordnance soldiers were tasked with providing tactical maintenance and managing vast ammunition stockpiles across an asymmetric jungle battlefield.
+Despite facing significant rates of insurgent sabotage and a lack of a centralized command structure, ordnance logistics units successfully adapted.
+They reached peaks in equipment readiness rates by 1969 while simultaneously tackling the growing threat of improvised booby traps through localized Explosive Ordnance Disposal (EOD) actions.

+By the early 1980s, the lack of a centralized branch identity and unified professional development began to impact logistics cohesion.
+Recognizing these challenges, the Army adopted the Branch Regimental Concept to restore heritage and unified leadership to its technical branches.
+The Ordnance Corps was officially reestablished on 28 October 1985.
+This restoration brought back the position of the Chief of Ordnance and consolidated all ordnance training, doctrine development, and school commands back under a single unified regimental home, initially centered at Aberdeen Proving Ground, Maryland.

+Post-Cold War

 In 2008, the Ordnance Corps consolidated the Ordnance Mechanical Maintenance School from Aberdeen Proving Ground and the United States Army Ordnance Munitions and Electronic Maintenance School from Redstone Arsenal into a single training facility based at Fort Lee, Virginia as a part of the 2005 Base Closure and Realignment Commission (BRAC) decision.
 With an entirely new campus dedicated to the training of all ranks of ordnance soldiers and civilians, the Ordnance Corps maintains its commitment to the life-cycle sustainment of the Army's materiel from cradle to grave, providing ammunition, and protecting the Army's forces through EOD operations.